cfengine/documentation/reference/promise-types/services.markdown

 The service dependencies include both the dependencies defined by the operating system and in `service_dependencies`, as described there.

-Defaults to `ignore`, which means that CFEngine Nova will never start or stop dependencies or dependent services, but fail if dependencies are not satisfied. `start_parent_services` means that all dependencies of the service will be started if they are not already running.
+Defaults to `ignore`, which means that CFEngine Enterprise will never start or stop dependencies or dependent services, but fail if dependencies are not satisfied. `start_parent_services` means that all dependencies of the service will be started if they are not already running.
 When